 There are a few versions but the most popular one is laksa lemak where thick beehoon (rice noodles) is served in a spicy, coconut milk soup, with beansprouts, taupok (dried bean curd puffs), prawns, fish cake slices, cockles and finely chopped, aromatic laksa leaves.
 Some stalls serve it only with a Chinese soup spoon as it’s possible to slurp everything up by the spoonful.

-This vegetable and fruit salad (rojak means “mixed” in Malay) is sweet, spicy, crispy and crunchy.
+This vegetable and fruit salad (rojak is the Malay word for “mixed”) is sweet, spicy, crispy and crunchy.
 It is made up of bean sprouts, cucumber, turnip, pineapple, young mangoes, you tiao (fried dough fritters) and toasted tau pok (bean curd puffs), tossed in sticky hae ko (shrimp paste), sugar, lime juice and chilli paste, and topped with crushed toasted peanuts.